Article updated July 2025

 Here’s why it is considered to be so important:

-Managing patient reviews of dentists help you identify these negative reviews before they snowball into something severe.
+Managing patient reviews of dentists helps you identify these negative reviews before they snowball into something severe.
 Then, if the grievances are genuine, you can work towards settling them and turn a negative into a positive one.
 This act would also build brand loyalty as there are very few things that attract patients more than seeing a dentist care about the patients and strive to take all steps necessary to provide the best dental care experience to them.

-If the reviews are fake or spreading wrong information, you can always seek to remove those reviews by bringing them to the platform’s notice.
+If the reviews are fake or spreading wrong information, you can always seek to remove those reviews by bringing them to the platform’s attention.
 Don’t neglect this step because the emanation of incorrect or misleading information can affect your dental reputation.

 Learn more about Why Should Dentists Maintain a Positive Online Dental Reputation?